adeason/openafs/doc/process/howto-use-gerrit.md

 ## Updating commits

-You may receive requests for changes before you commit can be merged to the OpenAFS codebase.
+You may receive requests for changes before your commit can be merged to the OpenAFS codebase.
 In this case you will need to revise your changes and resubmit them to Gerrit.
-This should be done by modifying your change with `git commit --amend`, not by submitting an new change, or doing a forced push.
+This should be done by modifying your change with `git commit --amend`, not by submitting a new change or doing a forced push.
 The revised change will have a new SHA1, but should contain the same `Change-Id` in the commit message.